-Deal volume increased significantly in October, which should present trading opportunities for Merger Arbitrage managers.
-Distressed Credit managers have benefited from tightening credit spreads, with many realizing gains and raising cash in anticipation of better opportunities over the coming months.
+Deal volume remains supportive.
+This should present trading opportunities for Merger Arbitrage managers.
+Distressed Credit managers have benefited from tightening (declining) credit spreads, with many realizing gains and raising cash in anticipation of better opportunities in coming months.

 |Weight||Rationale and Further Detail|